TotallyInformation/uibuilder-vuejs-component-extras/README.md

 # uibuilder-vuejs-component-extras

+As I no longer use VueJS to any extent, this repo is now archived.
+It is retained for reference and for anyone who wants to fork it for their own use.

+UIBUILDER has now moved on and no longer needs to rely on VueJS (though it can, of course, use it if you wish) and so I am no longer developing VueJS components.
+Any future components developed by me will be vanilla W3C Web Components.
+See [TotallyInformation/web-components](https://github.com/TotallyInformation/web-components) for examples.

+---

 A set of extra VueJS components designed to work with node-red-contrib-uibuilder though they should also work with other VueJS installations.

 **WARNING**: Currently pre-alpha and highly experimental.
 Don't assume that anything works right now.
 Also the installation instructions won't yet work.